 Example: the 2016-17 financial year return and payment must be made on or before 28 August 2017.

-To be eligible for an annual return and payment, you must have reasonable grounds to believe that the amount of levy and charge for the financial year would be less than $500.
+To be eligible for an annual return and payment, you must have reasonable grounds to believe that the total quantity of melons which you are likely to deal in, in a financial year, amounts to less than $500 of levy or charge.
 You must also make an application to the Secretary of the Department of Agriculture and Water Resources.
 If you would like to make an application please contact the

 department’s levies office in your state or territory.